geebee/espcap/README.md

 2. Install Pyshark, trollius, and the Elasticsearch client for Python with pip:

   ```
+  pip uninstall pyshark
-  pip install pyshark
+  pip install pyshark=0.3.5
+  pip uninstall trollius
-  pip install trollius
+  pip install trollius=1.0.4
   pip install elasticsearch
   pip install click
   ```

 3. Clone the __Espcap__ repo then cd into the `espcap` directory.
-4. Create the packet index template by running `scripts/templates.sh` as follows specifying the node IP address and TCP port of your Elasticsearch instance (localhost:9200 in this example):
+4. Create the packet index template by running `scripts/templates.sh` as follows specifying the node IP address and TCP port of your Elasticsearch instance (localhost:9200 in this example) then the file name of the index template to use:

   ```
-  scripts/templates.sh localhost:9200
+  scripts/templates.sh localhost:9200 index-templates/pcap_file.template.json
   ```

 5. Set the tshark_path variable in the `pyshark/config.ini` file.